divyamb08/doughy/README.md

 pip3 install ariadne ariadne-django broadcaster channels daphne Django django-cors-headers djangorestframework starlette
 ```

-Confirm that the server is correctly up and running by visiting the [http://127.0.0.1:8000/api/graphql/](http://127.0.0.1:8000/api/graphql/) endpoint.
+Confirm that the server is correctly up and running by visiting the [http://127.0.0.1:8000/graphql/](http://127.0.0.1:8000/graphql/) endpoint, where you should see a GraphQL playground.
 If not, and you get a missing dependencies error, this can likely be solved with `pip3 install (missing dependency name)`.

 Once this is up and running, then run the frontend client: